GRESB/tableau-server/README.md

 #### Repository access

-The Repository process runs PostgreSQL, and access to that is controlled based on username, password and source of the traffic.
+The Repository process runs Postgres, and access to that is controlled based on username, password and source of the traffic.
 In a cluster setup, the Tableau Server management process will configure each node that runs the Repository to accept connections from the other nodes in the cluster.